mode51/Tungsten/docs/api/W/LockableSlim_1/_ctor.md

 LockableSlim&lt;TValue> Constructor
 ===================================
-   Constructor which initializes Value with the default of TValue
+   Constructs a new LockableSlim with a default initial value

   **Namespace:**  [W][1]
   **Assembly:**  Tungsten (in Tungsten.dll)